 Unity College fees include uniform (Year 1), subject consumables and certificate administration, training specific costs and industry incursion/excursion experiences.
-Students may be able to access funding to help subsidise the cost of their training.
-Contact the VET Leader to explore potential options.

-To attain the Certificate II in Hospitality, 12 units of competency (6 core and 6 elective) must be completed.
-To attain the Certificate III in Tourism 15 units of competency (4 core and 11 elective) must be completed.
-Six units from the Certificate II in Hospitality will be covered in the Certificate III in Tourism qualification.
+To attain the SIT20316 Certificate II in Hospitality, 12 units of competency (6 core and 6 elective) must be completed.
+To attain the SIT30516 Certificate III in Events 13 units of competency (6 core and 7 elective) must be completed.
+Eight (8) units from the SIT20316 Certificate II in Hospitality are able to be credit transferred to the SIT30516 Certificate III in Events qualification.